Where should you invest your money? This is one of the most popular questions for anyone new to the investment world.

 Your risk appetite will decide your investment style.
 We will discuss the risks involved in different investment options later in this post.

 3. Current financial situation:

-Moreover, you will also need emergency fund so that you can have some financial flexibility.
+Moreover, you will also need an emergency fund so that you can have some financial flexibility.

 4. Time Horizon:

-For example, let’s say that you are 28 years old, then you should invest (100-28)= 72% of your net worth and keep the remaining in your saving account.
+For example, let’s say that you are 28 years old, then you should invest (100-28)= 72% of your net worth and keep the remaining in your savings account.